Dpdl-io/DpdlEngine/README.md

 ## Generative AI code with 'DpdlAINerd' (DAN) Dpdl language plug-in

-The Dpdl language plug-in 'DpdlAINerd' (DAN) allows to generate and embed code via popular AI engine (eg. OpenAI, Google Vertex AI, etc..)
+The Dpdl language plug-in 'DpdlAINerd' (DAN) allows to generate and embed code via popular AI engine (eg. OpenAI, Google Vertex AI, CodePal etc..)

-see here for more info:
+see doc for more info:
 [doc/DpdlAINerd.md](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/DpdlAINerd.md)

 ## Supported Platforms

-Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.
+Dpdl runs on a wide range of platforms and supports also a small footprint java virtual machine (miniJVM), released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.

 ### Dpdl itself is compatible with: